Papers of Martin Van Buren: History of the project

 The Papers of Martin Van Buren project was officially launched at Pennsylvania State University (PSU) in 1969, headed by Dr. Walter L. Ferree.
 Previously, Van Buren's papers were scattered among several different repositories, including the Library of Congress, and many were held in private hands.
 Dr. Ferree's team worked to gather these documents into a single, comprehensive collection.
 A total of 260 repositories eventually contributed to the approximately 13,000 documents published in the microfilm edition.

 The original goal of the Penn State project was to release a letterpress edition, which would be published in two series, totaling fifteen to twenty volumes.
 The team worked for three years, transcribing handwritten documents and beginning the editing process, before deciding in 1972 to shelve the publication and instead focus on producing a microfilm edition.
 At the time, the benefits of a microfilm edition made it appear as the only viable route: the publication cost would be far lower; the collection would be available in a period of four or five years rather than the twenty it would take to release a letterpress edition; and the technology of the time was headed in a direction that anticipated microfilm as the best way to access resource material.

 In 1976, Ferree retired, and Dr. George Franz of PSU took over leadership.
-He worked on the project part time until a full-time editor was finally appointed to the project.
+He worked on the project part time until a full-time documentary editor was finally appointed to the project.
 Lucy Fisher West of Bryn Mawr College took this full-time position in 1986, and the project was completed in 1987.
 The microfilm edition was published by Chadwyck-Healey, Inc., and it included a comprehensive index compiled by West.

 The Papers of Martin Van Buren project was revived in 2014 when Mark Cheathem and James Bradley embarked on a mission to digitize the Papers of Martin Van Buren at Cumberland University in Lebanon, Tennessee.
 The project was officially launched in February 2016 and has partnered since that time with the University of Virginia's Center for Digital Editing.